-Marine Sciences Research
+Marine Sciences research

 In an era of climate change, ensuring the protection and sustainability of the world’s precious marine environments is one of humankind’s greatest challenges.
 It is one that Southern Cross University accepts as a privilege.

-We are fortunate to have our campuses situated in close proximity to the ocean, rivers, coastal wetlands and other aquatic environments that serve as a living laboratory for our brilliant researchers.
+SCU is fortunate to have our campuses situated in close proximity to the ocean, rivers, coastal wetlands and other aquatic environments that serve as a living laboratory for our brilliant researchers.
 Their work extends from our backyard to the world.